Brand Story

 2025/06/19 17:08

-2.Legacy of the Hanging Incense Burner.
+2.Legacy of Hanging Incense Burner.

 Around 70 years ago, Akira Takagi, the founder of Shoko-do, who began our journey in the trade of tea and copperware, was captivated by the timeless beauty of the hanging incense burners passed dow...